 Health conditions at the turn of the century were poor compared with today's standards.
 Diphtheria, tuberculosis, typhoid fever, and high infant mortality were rampant and were fueled by poverty, a lack of knowledge, poor sanitation, and hygiene.
 Thus, the nurses of the day played a key role in teaching proper hygiene, food storage, and cleanliness.
 They truly were the first community "medical social workers" in addition to performing nursing practice.

-Through the years, our service area was broadened to Greater Lowell, Greater Lawrence and southern New Hampshire.
-Rehabilitation therapists, social workers and home health aides joined nurses as members of the clinical team.
-A hospice program began in 1983.
-We have been providing care through events that changed local, national, world and medical history, such as disasters, epidemics, the arrival of successive waves of immigrants, the Depression years, world wars and returning veterans, the creation of Medicare and Medicaid, growth of health insurance companies, the advancements of technology and the many changes in health care knowledge and treatment over the last century.
+In subsequent years, the Visiting Nurses in Lawrence, Lowell, and Malden expanded their service areas to be able to impact on a wider population.
+Rehabilitation therapists, social workers, and home health aides joined nurses as a member of the clinical team.
+Collectively, we have been providing care through events that changed local, national, world and medical history, such as disasters, epidemics, the arrival of successive waves of immigrants, the Great Depression, world wars and returning veterans, the creation of Medicare and Medicaid, growth of healthcare knowledge and treatment over the last century.

 Today, Home Health Foundation is comprised of both hospice and home health providers, delivering care to people of all ages in their homes, in facilities, and with a wide variety of diagnoses and needs.
 Our care teams travel to homes in southern Maine, southern and eastern New Hampshire and eastern Massachusetts.
 Home Health Foundation became a proud member of Wellforce in 2018 and is partnering with our hospital and physician providers on new and innovative programs as healthcare continues to change and care in the home becomes ever more important.